Winter tourism: sharing water resources

 The approach uses several methods: quantitative (dynamic econometrics of panel data), qualitative (semi-structured interviews) and even mixed (analysis of socio-ecological systems).

 The terrain is varied.
-Large datasets with observations from numerous stations in the French Alps are studied, in particular those in Savoie.
+Large datasets with observations from numerous resorts in the French Alps are studied, particularly those in Savoie.
 The thesis also focuses on more localized areas, notably Gresse-en-Vercors.

 Latest news